 From staff and wire reports

-When David South founded Domes for the World in 2005, he envisioned the construction of safe, low-cost dome homes for the poorest people on the planet.
+When Rebecca South founded Domes for the World in 2005, she was building on the vision of her father, David B. South.
+He envisioned the construction of safe, low-cost dome homes for the poorest people on the planet.
 His vision has turned into reality as EcoShell domes have been built in countries like Indonesia, Ethiopia, Mongolia, Sudan, Sri Lanka and Bolivia.

 Belize is the newest country on the list.
 Pinnacle Security, Utah-based residential security market, recently completed a week-long home-building project in the Central American country as part of the company’s philanthropic initiative, “Securing Hope.”
 A group of 27 Pinnacle representatives spent one week in November building EcoShells for families in Belize through the nonprofit organization Domes for Belize.